Velma “Sue” Westbrook, D.N.S., MA, RN

 Office: 172 Betsy C. Ayo Hall

-To be recognized as an innovative leader in the educational preparation of nursing and allied health professionals.
+To be recognized as an innovative leader in the educational preparation of entry-level and advanced practice nurses and allied health professionals.

 The mission of the College of Nursing and Allied Health at Nicholls State University is consistent with the mission statement and goals of the University.
 The mission of the College of Nursing and Allied Health is to prepare students to contribute to a global society and a diverse workforce as productive, responsible, and engaged citizens and as well-educated healthcare professionals to meet the healthcare needs of the service region and beyond.
 This is accomplished by continuously improving its teaching, research, and service in a student-centered, culturally rich and dynamic learning environment that fosters faculty, staff, and student engagement.
 The College extends its mission beyond instruction by offering continuing education activities for healthcare professionals.
 The College is dedicated to continuous quality improvement through systematic assessment and evaluation of program outcomes, processes, and current and former students.